hakanu/pervane/README.md

 * Quick fuzzy file name search
 * Edit code notes directly
 * Drag & Drop file upload in anywhere in the page
-* Image rendering in case you they are in the directory.
+* Image/Video rendering in case you they are in the directory.
+* Directory browser with breadcrumb paths.
+* TeX/KaTeX, emoji, task list support.
+* WYSIWYG editor
+* Toggle-able sidebar.
+* Dark mode by default with many themes like monokai, solarized etc.
+* Side-by-side markdown preview with sync scroll.
+* Full screen Zen mode for writing.
+* Autosave.

 ### Keyboard shortcuts

-* Ctrl + s : Save the file.
+* alt + s : Save the file.
-* Ctrl + p : Focus on quick search box on the left sidebar
+* alt + g : Focus on quick search box on the left sidebar
+* alt + n : Create new note in the root dir.
+* alt + h : Toggle sidebar.

 ### Sync - backup